bramberry/rangeproblem/README.md

   - Store data using MongoDB
   - The traversal terminates early as the summation of the weights during each "branch" of DPS exceeds the given input commute time.
-  - Designed REST api for access data and query reacheble cities
+   - Designed REST API for access data and query reachable cities
+   - Caching the result of every calculation in Redis

 ## How to use

-  - Go to the root project directory
+  - Go to the project root directory
   - Run `docker-compose up`
   - Run `mvn spring-boot:run`